Kyzereye/elevator_sim_python/README.md

 7. **Floor limits** - Valid floors are 1 (ground floor) to 35 (top floor).
 No basement floors.
 The program will reject any floor outside this range.

+8. **Floor numbers are integers only** - All floor numbers must be whole integers.
+No floating-point numbers (e.g., 1.5, 2.3) or alphanumeric floor designations (e.g., 1a, 2b) are supported.
+The program will reject any non-integer floor input.

 ## Features Not Implemented

 1. **Route optimization** - The elevator doesn't optimize the route to minimize travel time.
 It visits floors in the exact order specified.